Epidemics on random intersection graphs: Main results and heuristics

-The above implies that the asymptotic probability that an initial susceptible, chosen uniformly at random, is ultimately infected by a major outbreak is $\rho^b$.
-Hence the asymptotic expected proportion of the population ultimately infected by a major outbreak is also $\rho^b$.
-Now consider two distinct initial susceptibles chosen uniformly at random, $j_1$ and $j_2$ say, and construct their susceptibility sets on a generation basis as above, stopping each process if its size reaches $\log n$ or if the process goes extinct.
-The two partially constructed susceptibility set processes are asymptotically independent as $n \to \infty$, which enables a weak law of large numbers to be proved for the proportion of the population that is ultimately infected by a major outbreak.
+The above implies that the asymptotic probability that an initial susceptible, chosen uniformly at random, is infected during a major outbreak is $\rho^b$.
+Hence the asymptotic expected proportion of the population infected during a major outbreak is also $\rho ^b$.
+Now consider two distinct initial susceptibles chosen uniformly at random, $j_1$ and $j_2$ say, and construct their susceptibility sets on a generation basis as above, stopping each process after $t_n$ generations or if it goes extinct.
+The two partially constructed susceptibility set processes are asymptotically independent as $n \to\infty$, which enables a weak law of large numbers to be proved for the proportion of the population that is infected during a major outbreak.